smarticoai/public-api/docs/interfaces/JackpotDetails.md

 • **pot**: [`JackpotPot`](JackpotPot.md)

-information of current value of the jackpot
+Information of current value of the jackpot

 ___